Rule #1: Plan ahead!

 Bring along a favourite toy or stuffed animal to focus their attention.

-Have one person trying to get the child’s attention and that person should be as directly behind the photographer.
-I know many people mean well, but if you’re off to the side that’s exactly where the child’s eyes will be in the photo.
+Have one person trying to get the child’s attention and that person should be as directly behind the photographer as possible.
+I know everyone means well, but if you’re off to the side catching the child’s attention that’s exactly where the child’s eyes will be in the photo.

 Ask, but most will allow you to take your own photo as long as it doesn’t interfere with their own photographer.